VTuber: Use in marketing

 In June 2022, Hololive member Inugami Korone became the official brand ambassador for the Sonic the Hedgehog franchise in Japan.
 She would later appear in the Sonic the Hedgehog 2 film as the voice actress for one of the characters in the Japanese dub, and Korone-themed cosmetic items were released for Sonic Frontiers.
 She also made a cameo appearance in an episode of Yo-kai Watch that aired in March 2023.

 In November 2023, Arashi member Kazunari Ninomiya, who's been working with Puzzle & Dragons since 2014 (with Arashi, and from 2021 as himself), became a VTuber for the latest CM campaign.

 Ironmouse has served as an ambassador for the Immune Deficiency Foundation, having spread awareness for her own common variable immunodeficiency (CVID) and hosting multiple charity marathons in support of the organization.

 In July 2024, the Los Angeles Dodgers collaborated with Hololive on a theme night, which featured appearances by Usada Pekora, Gawr Gura, and Hoshimachi Suisei, as well as limited-edition merchandise.
 The collaboration was Hololive's first with a professional sports team in the United States, and was one of several held with Japanese properties by the Dodgers that season to build upon its signing of Shohei Ohtani.
 In October 2024, streamer Sykkuno participated in a virtual campaign event by 2024 United States presidential election candidate Kamala Harris with Vermont senator Bernie Sanders (who, in a viral clip, was asked by Sykkuno if he knew what a VTuber was).
 On October 31, 2024, Hololive Indonesia member Kobo Kanaeru collaborated with Honda Indonesia to launch the first virtual motorcycle club in Indonesia named BeAT Aeru.

 In March 2025, Simon Fraser University debuted its official VTuber mascots Mo and Faye Ayato, making them the world's first official university Vtubers.
 The virtual ambassadors would stream to review student work from the university's School of Interactive Arts and Technology.

+Portrayals in media

+The 2020 light novel VTuber Legend: How I Went Viral After Forgetting to Turn Off My Stream follows a member of a fictitious VTuber agency who experiences a surge in popularity after a stream she accidentally conducts while drunk goes viral.
+The story was adapted into a manga in 2023, and then an anime in 2024.'

+A 2026 episode of the 27th season of American crime drama Law & Order: Special Victims Unit featured a plot in which the NYPD Special Victims Unit investigated the sexual assault of internet personality April Deieso (Sarah Desjardins), which she had publicized while streaming as the VTuber Jaded_Ember; the episode was notably praised by viewers for its accuracy in portraying VTubers, including the involvement of two community artists commissioned to design the character and Live2D model for Jaded_Ember.